-- Improvements to the management and operation of the transportation system, including the implementation of Intelligent Transportation Systems (ITS) - Smart transportation policies that promote alternate modes of transportation to automobile travel and assist in the development of more livable communities - Transportation demand management (TDM), including growth management - Where necessary, additional of road and transit capacity - Improvements to transit, pedestrian, and bicyclist facilities
+- Improvements to the management and operation of the transportation system, including the implementation of Intelligent Transportation Systems (ITS) - Smart transportation policies that promote alternate modes of transportation to automobile travel and assist in the development of more livable communities - Transportation demand management (TDM), including growth management - Where necessary, additional road and transit capacity - Improvements to transit, pedestrian, and bicyclist facilities

-The table below shows, for Volusia County, 1.7% of the roadway centerline miles (including all public roads except local roads) is currently severely congested and 3.17% is congested.
-For Flagler County, 0.06% of the roadway centerline miles is congested and no roads are severely congested.
+The tables below show, for Volusia County, 1.7% of the roadway centerline miles (including all public roads except local roads) were severely congested and 3.17% are congested in 2015, and 2.83% were severely congested and 1.03% were congested in 2016.
+The trend shows that severely congested roads have been increasing in Volusia County.
+For Flagler County, 0.06% of the roadway centerline miles are congested and no roads are severely congested.